Mdina is the place to go if you are into walking among narrow alleys & noble houses.

-Having witnessed over 700 years of history, Palazzo Falson Historic House Museum is one of the most interesting medieval palaces in Malta and a wonderful place to dive into Mdina’s historic atmosphere.
+With over 700 years of history, Palazzo Falson is one of the most interesting medieval palaces in Malta and a wonderful place to dive into Mdina’s historic atmosphere.

 The magnificent history of Palazzo Falson

-A second storey was added to Palazzo Falson and architectural modifications were made; a new façade on Villegaignon Street was made along with a swift in the building’s orientation.
+A second storey was added to Palazzo Falson, the façade on Villegaignon Street received a facelift and the building’s orientation changed.

 Early 16th century